Algebraic models of change of groups functors in (co)free rational equivariant spectra: Introduction

 We show that instead of checking that all six squares commute, it is sufficient to prove that only two do, see Theorem~\ref{thm:compare}.
 Moreover, we check these conditions at a model categorical level; that is, we construct natural weak equivalences which realize the isomorphisms of derived functors.

 We then verify that these squares do commute in many general settings.
 In particular, we treat the cases where the horizontals are strong monoidal Quillen adjunctions (Proposition~\ref{prop:comparestrong}), weak monoidal Quillen equivalences (Proposition~\ref{prop:compareweak}) and Quillen equivalences arising from Quillen invariance of modules (Proposition~\ref{prop:ringsquare}), and the vertical functors are given by change of rings adjunctions.
 The proof of our main theorem then reduces to showing that the zig-zag of Quillen equivalences between (co)free equivariant spectra and their algebraic models satisfy the relevant hypotheses.
 This requires the construction of twelve different squares of the form shown above which satisfy the relevant hypotheses.
 See Section~\ref{sec:strategy} for a more comprehensive discussion.
+We note that the monoidality of the functors is not relevant to the statement of the main theorems; however, the monoidality of the functors is heavily used in the proof of the main theorems through the application of Propositions~\ref{prop:comparestrong},~\ref{prop:ringsquare} and~\ref{prop:compareweak}.